 We are a private family run business in our 20th year.
 Guests realise the difference as soon as they arrive.
 There are plenty of things to do and see beyond the commercial staged tourist offerings found elsewhere.
 Operating by appointment guests immediately feel right at home surrounded by unique unforgettable experiences that the region is famous for.

-Mungumby Lodge is just south of and close to Cooktown, or north of Port Douglas and Cairns.
-We offer quality private accommodation for travellers seeking to stay in a lodge that offers a personal nature experience.
-Our property is located at the apex of three very distinct ecosystems and Aboriginal cultures.
-We are accessible, enjoying life and open year round.
-Our solid wood bungalows offer private ensuite bathrooms are very clean, spacious and gadget free.
-Each are located within the enclosed gardens with a great setting and outlook.
+Mungumby Lodge is set in the towering mountains above and before the village of Cooktown, or north of Port Douglas and Cairns.
+We offer quality private accommodation for travelers seeking a personal nature experience away from traffic and town noise.
+Our property is located on the edge of the World Heritage Rainforest on the Great Barrier Reef Coast, at the apex of three very distinct ecosystems and Aboriginal cultures.
+This location offers some of the best of Queensland.
+We are accessible, enjoying life, and open year-round.
+Our solid wood cabins offer private ensuite bathrooms, are exceptionally clean, reasonably spacious, and 100% gadget-free.
+Each cabin is located within the enclosed gardens, with a great setting and outlook.
 Most guests advise we live in paradise, we wake up to this and to the bird song every day.

 11th August 2017

 Hamish & Isabella, thank you for sharing this place with us.
 Waking up in the morning to the symphony of the rainforest sounds refreshes the soul.
 You are both such warm people and you welcomed us in this way.
 Thank you for sharing some of your incredible knowledge with us!
 This place is a big-ticket item for our friends down south, and for us both to return one day!
 Keep on loving and enjoying this beautiful place.